mohamedfahimyousuf/Basics/README.md

-# Basics
+Here you can find the Basic math problems
-Basic math problems
+Solved in Java Programming